LBHackney-IT/service-charge-api/README.md

-# LBH Transactions API
+# LBH Service Charge API

-Transactions API brings all the transaction records for citizens from Universal Housing backoffice.
+Service Charge API brings all the service charge records for leaseholders or freeholders of the property.

 ## Stack